solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 A common piece of software that helps with caching is called [Redis cache].
-As with all pieces of software, it can be run on-premises, in a virtual machine in the cloud (Iaas), or even as a platform as a service offering (PaaS).
+As with all pieces of software, it can be run on-premises, in a virtual machine in the cloud (IaaS), or even as a platform-as-a-service offering (PaaS).

 Redis cache works by putting data into memory via key/value pairs.
 The application will typically serialize the data and then hand it off to Redis for quick retrieval later.
-The Redis cache should be close to the application so that it can be queried quickly, the data retrieved and then forwarded just as quickly.
+The Redis cache should be close to the application so that it can be queried, retrieved, and forwarded quickly.

-[Azure Cache for Redis] is a platform as a service Microsoft Azure hosted Redis environment that provides several levels of service such as [Enterprise, Premium, Standard and Basic tiers].
+[Azure Cache for Redis] is a platform as a service Microsoft Azure hosted Redis environment that provides several levels of service such as [Enterprise, Premium, Standard, and Basic tiers].

 ## Azure Content Delivery Network